 The liquidator must make an "inventory" (list) of the deceased’s property (houses, cars, bank accounts, RRSPs, etc.) and debts (mortgage and other loans, bills, etc.).
 The liquidator signs the inventory in front of a notary or two witnesses.

 The liquidator then publishes a notice called “closure of the inventory.”
 It is published in the register of personal and movable real rights (RDPRM) (Website in french only) and in a newspaper distributed in the area where the deceased was living at the time of death.
 The notice confirms that an inventory was made.

 Important!
 Some people can claim amounts of money from the estate even though they are not named in the will.
-For example, the deceased’s married spouse might have a right to a compensatory allowance, and the children might be entitled to child support.
+For example, if the deceased was married, the spouse might have a right to a compensatory allowance.
+Likewise, any children might be entitled to child support.

 These amounts are debts of the estate.
 The liquidator must include them in the inventory of the deceased’s property and debts.